-2. Optimizing Sales Forecasting with Data Analysis
+2. Optimizing Sales Forecasting with Data Analysis:

-Modern data analysis techniques allow enterprises to observe trends while taking into account ambiguities such as outliers and seasonal effects to create forecasts which reflect the actual market situation quite closely.
+Data analysis in excel has been used for many years for optimizing sales forecast, however, modern data analysis techniques allow enterprises to observe trends while taking into account ambiguities such as outliers and seasonal effects to create forecasts which reflect the actual market situation quite closely.
 Sure, even the forecasts done by data analytics are not completely accurate, but they still produce far better results than conventional methods in a fraction of time.

-3. Staying ahead of the curve by Innovating
+3. Staying ahead of the curve by Innovating:

-4. Better Strategy and Decision making
+4. Better Strategy and Decision making:

-By evaluating the sales numbers for its different products, a company can either carry-out an advertising campaign for the poorly performing products, make pricing decisions, or discontinue them altogether.
+By evaluating the sales numbers for its different products, a company can either carry out an advertising campaign for the poorly performing products, make pricing decisions, or discontinue them altogether.
 In this way, data analytics can help to keep a company’s market reputation intact and cut losses significantly.

-5. Saving (a lot of) money
+5. Saving (a lot of) money:

-Data analysis can also be used to make sure that you spend money in the right way by targeting the right audience in a marketing promotion for example, rather than selling a wrong product to a non-interested customer-base and throwing away your money as a consequence.
+Data analysis can also be used to make sure that you spend money in the right way by targeting the right audience in a marketing promotion for example, rather than selling a wrong product to a non-interested customer base and throwing away your money as a consequence.